shalivan/shalivan.github.io/_posts/PSY/08-01-01-GameDesign.md

 ---

 # Conflict
 enemies dont need to kill
+War , sport - a lot of similar drama structure
 ## Motivation

 - care about story: imply meaning, to enable discover meaning